Distinguished Flying Cross (United Kingdom): Numbers awarded

 From 1918 to 2017 approximately 22,322 Distinguished Flying Crosses and 1,737 bars have been awarded.
 The figures to 1979 are laid out in the table below, the dates reflecting the relevant entries in the London Gazette:

-In addition, between 1980 and 2017 approximately 80 DFCs have been earned, including awards for the Falklands and the wars in the Gulf, Iraq and Afghanistan.
-In addition, two second-award, and one third-award bar have been awarded.
+Between 1980 and 2017 approximately 80 DFCs have been earned, including awards for the Falklands and the wars in the Gulf, Iraq and Afghanistan.
+Additionally, two second-award, and one third-award bars have been awarded.

 The above figures include awards to the Dominions:In all, 4,460 DFCs have gone to Canadians, including 256 first bars and six second bars.
 Of these, 193 crosses and nine first bars were for service with the RAF in World War I. For World War II, 4,018 DFCs with 213 first bars and six second bars were earned by members of the Royal Canadian Air Force, with a further 247 crosses and 34 first bars to Canadians serving with the RAF.From 1918 to 1972 the DFC was awarded to 2,391 Australians, along with 144 first Bars and five second Bars.Over 1,000 DFCs were awarded to New Zealanders during the World War II, with the most recent awards for service in Vietnam.
 In 1999 the DFC was replaced by the New Zealand Gallantry Decoration.

 A total of 1,022 honorary awards have been made to members of allied foreign forces.
-This comprises 46 for World War I, 927 with 34 first and three second award bars for World War II, eight with three bars to members of the US Air Force for the Korean War, and one to the US Marine Corps during the Iraq War.
+This comprises 46 crosses and one bar for World War I and 927, along with 34 first and three second bars, for World War II.
+Eight crosses and two bars were awarded to members of the US Air Force for the Korean War, and one cross to the US Marine Corps during the Iraq War.